aabbtree77/aabbtree77.github.io/main.md

 ### [Cloud Computing (Scilab)](https://hal.archives-ouvertes.fr/hal-00723427)

 PostDoc Chronicles 2: Saint-Étienne, 2012-2013.
-Optimization of geometry to minimize a pressure drop simulated with the Navier-Stokes flow implemented before me with OpenFOAM, CATIA, STAR CCM+ and ParaView, running on the ProActive PACA Grid (INRIA) cloud via Scilab-to-Java bridge managed by Fabien Viale.
+A minimization of fluid pressure simulated with the Navier-Stokes flow implemented before me with OpenFOAM, CATIA, STAR CCM+ and ParaView, running on the ProActive PACA Grid (INRIA) cloud via Scilab-to-Java bridge managed by Fabien Viale.
 Minimization involved kriging and CMA-ES as a meta-optimizer of the expected multi-point improvement whose MC integration I sped up with a specialized unscented transform.

 To describe the parallelization part of the problem, a simple analogy will suffice: Imagine moving in a 3D game faster than the world around you being generated, you may get stuck inside walls or places that cannot be escaped.
-In order to faster predict the next optimal candidate batch, one reads the available cloud node result immediately, but the multi-point world is not loaded yet to make a movement.
+In order to predict the next optimal candidate batch faster, one reads the available cloud node result immediately, but the multi-point world is not loaded yet to make a movement.
 One can see how this is resolved in the report aiming at a synchronous progress just running faster/asynchronously.

 <br>